ashfurrow/blog/source/blog/2012-12-31-seven-deadly-sins-of-modern-objective-c.markdown

 link_to: swift
 ---

-<import><p>I've had this post cooking for a long time, and I think it's ready to unveil.
+<p>I've had this post cooking for a long time, and I think it's ready to unveil.
 If you code Objective-C, this is going to offend you and that's good.
 If you aren't offended, then you don't care, and that's bad. </p>

 <p>This list isn't about stylistic things like which line new braces go on (new ones, duh).
 This list is about potential problems with the code you're writing on an objective scale.
 So let's get started.</p>